THE NOBEL PRIZE.

 Case 2 – two electrons can pair up in a single orbital (one spin up and another spin down) and the third can later occupy the next orbital.

-These developments helped scientists, correctly classify elements in the periodic table.
+These theories helped scientists correctly classify elements in the periodic table.
 The properties of elements could now be studied based on the electron distribution within the atom.
-This distribution of electrons was now called the electronic configuration of that element.
+This distribution of electrons was called the ‘electronic configuration‘ of that element.

 e.g. The electronic configuration of Helium is 1s2 which indicates that there are 2 electrons in the s-orbital of the first shell.

-The electronic configuration is the basis of everything we know today, as it’s this electronic configuration that dictates the properties of elements!
-The electronic configuration of any element can be written by using the fundamental rules stated above.
+The electronic configuration is the basis of everything we know today, as it dictates the properties of elements!
+The electronic configuration of any element can be derived by using the fundamental rules stated above.

 Question – Write the electronic configuration of carbon (Atomic number= 6).